Get Pricing & Availability for Assisted Living in Flint, MI

 MIRx Prescription Savings

 The MIRx Prescription Savings program helps low-income residents save on prescription medication through the use of MiRx (My Prescription) discount cards in participating pharmacies in Flint and the rest of Michigan.
 Citizens who are below the state’s median income level are eligible to enroll in the program.
-Seniors may apply by calling 1-866-755-6479 or filling out the downloadable brochure for mailing to this address.
+Seniors may apply by calling 1-866-755-6479 or filling out the downloadable brochure for mailing to the address listed on it.

 More Senior Living Resources in Flint